 A number of national patient surveys ask service users whether they have confidence and trust in clinicians.
 It is useful to compare people's responses to understand how patient experience varies across NHS services.

-82% of Maternity Services Survey respondents reported that they definitely had confidence and trust in the staff who cared for them during their labour and birth.
-The Children and Young People's Survey was answered by parents with children aged 15 and under who had been admitted to hospital; 79% of them said that they always had confidence and trust in the members of staff treating their child.
-75% of Emergency Department Survey respondents who had attended type 1 departments stated that they definitely had confidence and trust in the doctors and nurses examining and treating them, however 6% did not.
+84% of Maternity Services Survey respondents in 2019 reported that they definitely had confidence and trust in the staff who cared for them during their labour and birth.
+The Children and Young People’s Survey was answered by parents with children aged 15 and under who had been admitted to hospital; in 2019, 80% of them said that they always had confidence and trust in the members of staff treating their child.
+76% of Urgent and Emergency Care Survey respondents who had attended type 1 departments in 2018 stated that they definitely had confidence and trust in the doctors and nurses examining and treating them, however 6% did not.

 The survey also asks about confidence and trust in nurses.
 The proportion of respondents who ‘always’ had confidence and trust in the doctors treating them is consistently higher than the proportion who ‘always’ had confidence and trust in the nurses (data not shown).